symfony/symfony-docs/service_container/autowiring.rst

 If you register this as a service, you now have *two* services that implement the ``App\Util\TransformerInterface`` type.
 Autowiring subsystem can not decide which one to use.
-Remember, autowiring isn't magic; it looks for a service whose id matches the type-hint.
+Remember, autowiring is not magic; it looks for a service whose id matches the type-hint.
 So you need to choose one by creating an alias from the type to the correct service id (see :ref:`autowiring-interface-alias`).
 Additionally, you can define several named autowiring aliases if you want to use